Farming Land

 What if the SAFER pre-empts?

-Your plans to buy your farm or wine estate are progressing well.
-You're about to sign the preliminary sales agreement, but you've been told that the SAFER is going to pre-empt and prevent your project from going ahead.
-But don't panic!
-The risk is not that great and you undoubtedly have solutions to put in place.
+Your project to purchase your farm or vineyard is progressing well.
+You are about to sign the sales agreement, but you have been told that the SAFER is going to preempt and prevent your project from going ahead.
+Don't panic!
+This risk is not that high, and you certainly have solutions to put in place.

-Let's start again from the beginning to understand how the right of pre-emption and the SAFER work.
+Let's go back to basics to understand how the right of pre-emption and the SAFER work.

 Summary